 A mission statement describes the current purpose a company currently serves.
 The company’s functions, target audience, and core offerings are elements that are usually mentioned in a mission statement.

 An example here is: “We provide software solutions to help our customers manage their businesses.”

-A vision statement looks into a company’s future or what its overarching goal is.
+A vision statement looks into a company’s future or its overarching goal.
 The same elements as a mission statement can be included, but they’re described in the future tense.

 For instance, you can say: “Our goal is to become the leading provider of business management software by 2023.“

 Next, let’s look at the steps to take when writing a mission statement.

 As mentioned, a good mission statement should answer several key questions about what you do, why you exist, your customers, and your values.